 - The following nutritional data is for guidance only and is not a strict calculation as ingredients vary.

-- Nutritional info does not include the rice but does include the coriander and flaked almonds.
+- Nutritional info does not include the optional garnishes.

 - Leftovers will keep fresh in the fridge for 3 days, within a covered container.